-The Council controls Rushmoor Homes through its ownership of 100% of the shares in the company.
+The Council controls Rushmoor Homes Limited through its ownership of 100% of the shares in the company.
 The company is currently in development and will assist to develop new homes to meet the Council's regeneration priorities and desire to improve the availability of quality housing within the Borough.
-The first full year of operation will be 2020/21.
-During 2019/20 the Council invested £8450 in set up of the Company.
+2020/21 was the first full year of operation for the Company.
+During 2020/21 the Council invested £778,937 in setting up of the Company.

-The Council holds a 50% stake in Rushmoor Development Parternisp (RDP).
-The pertnership is currently in development with the objective to redevelop sites in Farnborough and Aldershot.
-The first full year of operation will be 2020/21.
-During 2019/20 the Council invested £168,000 in set up of the Company.
+The Council holds a 50% stake in Rushmoor Development Partnership (RDP).
+The partnership is currently in development with the objective to redevelop sites in Farnborough and Aldershot.
+2020/21 was the first full year of operation for the Partnership.
+During 2020/21 the Council invested £132,000 in set up of the Company.